 What is the menopause?

-Strictly speaking, the menopause is the last menstrual period.
+Strictly speaking, the menopause is your last menstrual period.
 However, most women think of the menopause as the time of life leading up to, and after, their last period.
 It is often called the change of life.
 It occurs because as you get older your ovaries make less oestrogen (the main female hormone).
 The average age of the menopause in the UK is 51.
 However, it may be sooner or later than this.
-For example, you may have an early menopause if you have a hysterectomy.
+For example, you may have an early menopause if you have a removal of your womb (uterus).
+This procedure is called a hysterectomy.

 What are the possible symptoms and problems of the menopause?